johnrsibert/JonzPandemic/index.md

 journalistic purposes, and made public in near real time could be useful for statistically estimating parameters of epidemiological models.

 [SIR models](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology) are often used in epidemiology.
-These models resolve the effected population into several "compartments", usually **S**usceptible, **I**nfected, and **R**ecovered.
+These models resolve the effected population into several "compartments", usually **S**usceptible, **I**nfected, and **R**emoved.
 The data at hand, however include just one of these compartments, assuming that "Cases" in the data are a measure of the **I**nfected compartment.
 "Deaths" in the data to not correspond to the any compartment of the standard SIR models.
 My first steps were to simplify (some might sat oversimplify) the SIR model to a model of **I**nfected compartment and to add a Deaths compartment.
 This two compartment model is considered to represent coupled processes of infection and death with the introduction random variation in both infection and death.
 SIR models are often expressed as a set of coupled ordinary differential equations (ODe) with constant parameters.
 We live in a world where we are attempting to change the dynamics of the spread of the epidemic.
 When we attempt to regulate social behavior and to improve medical care, we are, in fact, attempting to alter the rate parameters in the SIR ODEs.
 I assume that the rate parameters of the coupled processes are variable in time and treat them as [random effects](https://en.wikipedia.org/wiki/Random_effects_model) that may vary over time.
 Maximum likelihood is used for model estimation combining likelihood contributions computed for both cases and deaths.
 This framework enables simultaneous estimation of time dependent series of both the reported cases and the reported deaths.